Meet the team

 Christy_Burden

-Dr Christy Burden
+Dr Christy

 Trustee

-Dr Christy Burden is a Consultant Obstetrician, Senior Lecturer and Head of the Academic Women’s Health Unit at the University of Bristol and North Bristol NHS Trust.
+Dr Christy is a Consultant Obstetrician, Senior Lecturer and Head of the Academic Women’s Health Unit at the University of Bristol and North Bristol NHS Trust.
 Her clinical and research interests are in maternal medicine and improving pregnancy outcomes in high risk pregnancies.
 She is also the NIHR Clinical Research Network Lead for Reproductive Health and Childbirth in the West of England.
 She works as the Practical Implementation Lead for the Tommy’s National Centre for Maternity Improvement.

-Annette Lang
+Annette

 Trustee